How Often Should You Wash Your Face?

 First, how should you wash your face?

-“Water isn’t a surfactant,” she explains.
+“Water isn’t a surfactant,” she explained.
 “In order to wash something, you have to have a surfactant, which is a compound that can break down oils and germs.”

-In addition to a cleanser, time is also a key factor: Dr. Gohara says the famed 20-second hand-washing rule also applies to your face.
-“I recommend doing two cycles over your face in a circular motion with your hands or a gentle cotton pad,” she says.
+In addition to a cleanser, time is also a key factor: Dr. Gohara said the famed 20-second hand-washing rule also applies to your face.
+“I recommend doing two cycles over your face in a circular motion with your hands or a gentle cotton pad,” she said.

 Then again, that advice also depends on the type of cleanser you’re using.
-Dr. Loretta says if you use ones with any kind of acne-fighting element like salicylic acid, you should leave it on your face for a minute or two to give it time to work.
+In 2022, Dr. Loretta said if you use ones with any kind of acne-fighting element like salicylic acid, you should leave it on your face for a minute or two to give it time to work.

 How many times a day should you wash your face?